Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Panthers have always covered the spread this season when favored by 5 points or more.

-- Georgia State is 2-0 against the spread and 2-0 overall when the team totals more than 495.3 yards.
+- In games that Georgia State picks up over 495.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Panthers have turned the ball over 10 times, five more than the Eagles' takeaways (5).
+- The Panthers have turned the ball over five more times (10 total) than the Eagles have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.